Health and safety in postgraduate research

 Disability support

-If you are a disabled PGR and have any questions relating to health and safety and your disability, please contact your School/faculty health and safety coordinator/manage and Disability Services.
+If you are a disabled PGR and have questions about health and safety and your disability, please contact your Graduate School or Disability Services.

 PGR placements

-If you are engaged in a formal placement in conjunction with another organisation then it is necessary for a formal agreement to be in place to ensure you remain healthy and safe.
+If you are planning a formal placement with another organisation there should be a formal agreement in place to ensure you remain healthy and safe.
+A risk assessment is also required.
 Contact your Graduate School if you will be undertaking a placement.

 Lone working

-You should also download the Safezone app which has a check in timer.
-You can use this to share your location with the Security team if it would help you to feel more comfortable, for example if you are working alone in a building.
+You can also download the Safezone app which has a check in timer.
+Use this to share your campus location with the security team if it helps you to feel more comfortable, for example if you are working alone in a building.